Aquanty/rtd-hgs/docs/source/index.rst

 #. **Han_et** Pressure head [L] at anoxic limit,
    :math:`\psi_{an}=\psi(\theta_{an})`.

-This is an alternative to the command Transpiration limiting saturations.
+| This is an alternative to the command Transpiration limiting
+  saturations.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Evaporation limiting saturations
+| **Evaporation limiting saturations**
 | ``Scope:`` ``.etprops``